Yandex Cloud

 Tip

-Use the RAPID release channel for test environments to more quickly test Kubernetes and Managed Service for Kubernetes updates.
+Use the RAPID release channel for test environments to test Kubernetes and Managed Service for Kubernetes updates more quickly.

 • Control cluster and node group updates.
-Either disable automatic updates and perform them manually, or set the update time so that your applications are available during active usage hours.
+Either disable auto updates and perform them manually, or set the update time so that your applications are available during active usage hours.

 • Configure podDisruptionBudget policies to minimize service downtime during updates.

-• Select the highly available master type located in three zones.
+• Select the highly available master type running across three zones.
 Kubernetes services will be available in the event of an availability zone level failure.
-The Managed Service for Kubernetes [Service Level Agreement] applies to the configuration with a highly available master located in three zones.
+The Managed Service for Kubernetes [Service Level Agreement] applies to the configuration with a highly available master running across three zones.

-• Allocate sufficient compute resources (CPU, RAM) to the master and nodes.
+• Allocate sufficient compute resources (CPUs, RAM) to the master and nodes.

 • Minimize or eliminate resubscription of resources on the nodes, especially of RAM.